Get all the latest data for Melbourne

 Are zoning or building rules changing in Melbourne as of 2026?

-The single most important zoning and building rule change being discussed in Melbourne is the Housing Statement Reform, which aims to streamline planning approvals and encourage more medium-density housing in established suburbs.
+The single most important zoning change being implemented in Melbourne is the Housing Statement Reform Act 2025, which aims to speed up planning approvals and increase housing density in established suburbs, particularly for medium-density projects like townhouses and low-rise apartments.

 Are foreign-buyer or mortgage rules changing in Melbourne as of 2026?